Professor of Medicine

 Research and Clinical Interests

-Dr. Curtis is the Co-Director of the UAB Center for Education and Research on Therapeutics (CERTs) of Musculoskeletal Disorders, which has a major emphasis on evaluating the safety and comparative effectiveness of medications for rheumatic diseases.
+Dr. Curtis currently holds the William J. Koopman Endowed Professorship in Rheumatology and Immunology at UAB.
+He is the Co-Director of the UAB Center for Education and Research on Therapeutics (CERTs) of Musculoskeletal Disorders, which has a major emphasis on evaluating the safety and comparative effectiveness of medications for rheumatic diseases.
 Additionally, as the Director of the UAB Arthritis Clinical Intervention Program, he leads the clinical trials unit for the rheumatology division at UAB, with a particular focus on rheumatoid arthritis (RA) and psoriatic arthritis (PsA).
 He is the Co-Director of the UAB Pharmacoepidemiology and Pharmacoeconomics Research (PEER) Unit.
 PEER uses multiple large data sources to study comparative effectiveness questions across multiple chronic diseases.
 These data sources include national administrative data from Medicare and commercial health plans, electronic health record data, and large registries.
-He has been awarded the William J. Koopman Endowed Professorship in Rheumatology and Immunology.
+In 2012, he was awarded the Henry Kunkel Young Investigator Award by the American College of Rheumatology (ACR) and was accepted into the American Society for Clinical Investigation (ASCI) in 2016.

 The evaluation of the efficacy, comparative effectiveness, and safety of the medications used to treat rheumatoid arthritis and spondyloarthritis are among Dr. Curtis’s research interests.
-He served on the Core Expert Panel for the ACR’s 2008 and 2012 Recommendations for the Use of Nonbiologic and Biologic Disease Modifying Antirheumatic Drugs in RA and is part of the forthcoming 2015 ACR Recommendations.
+He served on the Core Expert Panel for the ACR’s 2008, 2012, and 2015 Recommendations for the Use of Nonbiologic and Biologic Disease Modifying Antirheumatic Drugs in RA.
 He was the Deputy Director for a collaborative project between the FDA, the Agency for Healthcare Research and Quality (AHRQ), and a number of academic centers studying the safety of biologic agents using multiple, pooled national data sources.
 He is the Co-PI of the PCORI-funded Patient Powered Research Network “Arthritis-Power” registry, focused on RA, psoriasis, and psoriatic arthritis.
-He also leads the multi-center NIH-funded large pragmatic randomized controlled trial studying the safety and effectiveness of the live herpes zoster vaccine in patients receiving biologic agents.
+He also leads the multi-center NIH-funded large pragmatic randomized controlled trial “VERVE” studying the safety and effectiveness of the live herpes zoster vaccine in patients receiving biologic agents.
+He is a member of the Center for Disease Control (CDC) Advisory Committee on Immunization Practices (ACIP) Herpes Zoster workgroup.
+In 2015, he was appointed as a member to the FDA Arthritis Advisory Committee.

-Dr. Curtis is a member of the American College of Rheumatology (ACR), the International Society for Pharmacoepidemiology (ISPE), and the American Society of Bone and Mineral Research (ASBMR).
+Dr. Curtis is a member of the American College of Rheumatology (ACR), the International Society for Pharmacoepidemiology (ISPE), the American Medical Informatics Association (AMIA), and the American Society of Bone and Mineral Research (ASBMR).
 He has been on the editorial board for Arthritis & Rheumatism, Pharmacoepidemiology and Drug Safety (PDS) and Arthritis Care and Research (AC&R).
-He has authored more than 250 original peer-reviewed manuscripts.
+He has authored more than 300 peer-reviewed manuscripts, review articles and book chapters.

 Click here for a complete list of publications.
 Below are a few selected papers.